 Niokolo-Koba National Park, where a specific population of western chimpanzee, that uses both woodland and savanna habitats, resides.
 AWF provided training to the park authority using the CyberTracker ecological monitoring tool.

-The Dja Biosphere Reserve in northern Cameroon where populations of both the central chimpanzee and western lowland gorilla are found.
+The Dja Biosphere Reserve in southern Cameroon where populations of both the central chimpanzee and western lowland gorilla are found.
 AWF conducted preliminary scoping in the Cameroonian-Congolese forests and is also providing training to park authority, as we did in Niokolo-Koba.

 Become a member